The IO shield in a computer has its unique advantage, but it is less prioritized when compared to the other components in a computer.

 It is the IO shield of the Zebronics H55 motherboard.
 You can see the space available on the shield is for various ports on the motherboard.
 These ports will define whether the IO shield is compatible with the motherboard or not.
 It is ok to remove the unwanted pins on the shield that can cause trouble to your motherboard ports.

 However, the IO shields are not the same for every computer.
-The structure of an IO shield is based upon the design of its compatible motherboard.
+The structure of an IO shield is based on the design of its compatible motherboard.

 - Useful Read: What are the Optional parts in a Computer build?